IslaExecutionSquad/website/docs/install-guide/faq.md

     [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script) characters in the file path will also cause this issue.

 ## Where can I buy Plastic Memories?
 Unfortunately you can no longer easily buy Plastic Memories, because it has been delisted from the [PSN Store](https://www.jp.playstation.com/software/title/jp0745pcsg00931_00plasticmemoriesv.html).

 At the time of writing, you can buy a physical copy of Plastic Memories on Ebay for about $120-$200 USD.

+## Where can I download the game?
+While the PC Port of the game is an unoffical port it will not be linked on this site.
+You can find it in the Plastic Memories Discord communities, or that site that is a Japanese onomatopoeia for a cat's meow.

+As mentioned [above](#where-can-i-buy-plastic-memories), the PS Vita game cannot be purchaced anymore due to MAGES delisting the game in 2022.
+Though it can still be downloaded from the PSN serves, or found in the Plastic Memories Discord communities.

 Please support MAGES by purchasing their visual novels on PlayStation, Nintendo Switch, [Steam](https://store.steampowered.com/curator/34514991-Science-Adventure-Series/), DMM, or [GOG](https://www.gog.com/en/game/chaos_head_noah).

-## Where can I download the game?
-While the PC Port of the game is unoffical the game will not be linked on this site.
-However the game can be found in the Plastic Memories Discord communities.

 ### VirusTotal says the game is a virus.
-We can guarantee that the patch execuatable is not a virus.
-While some security vendoers my flag PlaMemo's execuatable as a virus it is marked as safe by major security venders like Google and Microsoft.
+We can guarantee that the patch execuatable included with the patch download linked on this website, or on our Discord, is not a virus.
+While some security vendors my flag PlaMemo's execuatable as a virus it is marked as safe by major security vendors like Google and Microsoft.
 You can view the executable's report of VirusTotal [here](https://www.virustotal.com/gui/file/955fcad95b0c5f2f253a1a3a7483d5be7935684df822079a49f5ba4ac52e628e).

 !!! danger
     Do not download pre-patched versions of the game, there are several sites that distribute the game pre-patched.
 We cannot confirm if the content distributed by those sites are safe.